 You may wonder whether the environmental justice movement is still relevant today.
 Unfortunately, although the fight for environmental justice has been ongoing for about 60 years, it is not over yet.
 Even today, communities where people of color and other minorities live suffer from environmental disadvantages to a much higher degree than white and affluent communities.

-According to The Atlantic, environmental racism is persisting in today’s America.
+According to The Atlantic, environmental racism persists in today’s America.
 People of color and those living in poverty are more likely to breathe polluted air as well as live near polluters.
-Black people, according to the study referenced by The Atlantic, suffer up to 1.5 times more exposure to harmful particulate matter than white people.
-Lead poisoning may also affect black people at a disproportionately higher rate than those living in predominantly white communities.
+According to the study referenced by The Atlantic, Black people suffer up to 1.5 times more exposure to harmful particulate matter than white people.
+Lead poisoning may also disproportionately affect Black people more than those living in predominantly white communities.

 Unfortunately, between 2016 and 2020, the federal government has walked back environmental protections.
-When we relax environmental protection and laws, the underprivileged communities suffer the worst effects, as they are currently more likely to live close to toxic sites and inner-city environments where traffic pollution is at its highest level.
-Arguably, the environmental justice movement is needed more than ever to address the unacceptable fact that your color or socio-economic factor can still determine whether you live in a healthy or unhealthy environment.
+When we relax environmental protections, underprivileged communities suffer the worst effects, as they are more likely to live close to toxic sites and inner-city environments where traffic pollution is at its highest level.
+Arguably, the environmental justice movement is needed more than ever to address the unacceptable fact that your color or socioeconomic status can still determine your living environment.

-We passionately fight for your right to live and bring up your children in a safe and healthy environment.
-We believe that any racial injustice has no place in today’s America, and this includes environmental racism and injustice.
+We passionately fight for your right to live and raise your children in a safe and healthy environment.
+We believe that any racial injustice has no place in today’s America, including environmental racism and injustice.